goharbor/harbor-operator/docs/installation/customize-storage-db-redis.md

         prefix: prefix # Optional
 ```

-The thing to note here is the names of the databases `core`, `notaryserver` (only needed when enabling notary) and `notarysigner` (only needed when enabling notary) are relatively unchangeable.
+The thing to note here is the names of the databases `core` are relatively unchangeable.
 You can only append some prefixes to the database names by setting the optional field `prefix` in the `database` spec.
-For example, if the `spec.database.prefix` is "prefix", the database names will be "prefix-core", "prefix-notaryserver" and "prefix-notarysigner".
+For example, if the `spec.database.prefix` is "prefix", the database names will be "prefix-core".

 >NOTES: You need to make sure the related databases have been created before configuring them to the deploying Harbor cluster.